-- 10.1 Before considering any claim contained in a communication, the Committee must decide, in accordance with rule 93 of its rules of procedure, whether the communication is admissible under the Optional Protocol. - The Committee takes note of the State party's argument that domestic remedies have not been exhausted (see para.
-4.1) because: (a) the author should have filed an application for amparo against circular No. 71/2014 instead of filing it against the electoral court decisions that disqualified him as a candidate for mayor in the elections of March 2015; (b) the Constitutional Court had not yet ruled on the review of the application for amparo at the time the communication was submitted; and (c) the author should have brought his complaint of discrimination before a criminal court or administrative body pursuant to Act No. 45 on the prohibition of racism and all forms of discrimination.
+- 10.1 Before considering any claim contained in a communication, the Committee must decide, in accordance with rule 93 of its rules of procedure, whether the communication is admissible under the Optional Protocol to the Covenant. - 10.2 The Committee takes note of the State party's argument that domestic remedies have not been exhausted (see para.
+4.1) because: (a) the author should have filed an application for amparo against circular No. 71/2014 instead of filing it against the electoral court decisions that disqualified her as a candidate for mayor in the elections of March 2015; (b) the Plurinational Constitutional Court had not yet ruled on the review of the application for amparo at the time the communication was submitted; and (c) the author should have brought her complaint of discrimination before a criminal court or administrative body pursuant to Act No. 45 on the prohibition of racism and all forms of discrimination.
 However, the Committee notes the author's claim - which is not refuted by the State party - that the Constitutional Court has held that the remedy of amparo cannot be sought against a norm in abstracto and the individual concerned must have been directly and specifically harmed (see para.
 5.1).
-The Committee also notes that the Constitutional Court's judgment of 29 September 2015 upheld the decision on the amparo application, with the result that constitutional remedies appear to have been exhausted (see paras.
+The Committee also notes that the Constitutional Court's judgment of 6 October 2015 upheld the decision on the amparo application, with the result that constitutional remedies appear to have been exhausted (see paras.
 6.4 and 7.7).
 Lastly, the Committee takes note of the author's claim that Act No. 45, to which the State party refers, does not require that all possible legal avenues be exhausted and that the electoral courts were the most appropriate means of obtaining redress for violations of political rights (see para.
 5.1).
-Accordingly, the Committee considers that article 5 (2) (b) of the Optional Protocol does not constitute a barrier to the admissibility of the communication. - 10.3 The Committee takes note of the State party's argument that the author has abused the right of submission because the reparation sought goes beyond the purview of the Committee and the harm suffered was in any event the result of the author's negligence (see para 4.2).
-However, the Committee points out that under the procedure established by the Optional Protocol, when it finds violations of the Covenant it is competent to determine the reparation measures that the State party should take in order to remedy the harm caused and prevent future violations.
-Thus, there is nothing to prevent the authors of communications from requesting or proposing measures of redress, although the Committee is not bound by any such requests.
-Furthermore, the Committee considers that the determination of whether there was negligence on the author's part in the context of his actions at the national level is closely related to the merits of the case.
-The Committee therefore considers that article 3 of the Optional Protocol does not constitute a barrier to the admissibility of the communication. - 10.4 The State party has also argued that the author's complaint under article 26 of the Covenant has not been sufficiently substantiated, asserting that that article cannot be invoked independently and that the author did not provide examples of similar situations to justify his claim of unfavourable discriminatory treatment (see para.
-4.3).
-The Committee recalls, however, that article 26 of the Covenant does not merely duplicate the guarantee already provided for in article 2 (1) but establishes an autonomous right.23 Furthermore, the
+Accordingly, the Committee considers that article 5 (2) (b) of the Optional Protocol does not constitute a barrier to the admissibility of the communication.